Companies use leverage because it can boost earnings, and that’s a good thing.

 However, there is another form of leverage that we should also be interested in.

-One traditional measure for this is the premium to surplus ratio, which I’ll define here as net written premium to shareholder equity (not including debt capital).
+One traditional measure for this is the premium to surplus ratio, which I’ll define here as the ratio of net written premium to shareholder equity (not including debt capital).
 You can find both of those in the company’s accounts.

-To get feel for what an appropriate ratio might be, here is the premium to surplus ratio for some leading insurance companies:
+To get a feel for what an appropriate ratio might be, here is the premium-to-surplus ratio for some leading insurance companies: